Our Learning Environment

 - An outdoor area for year one children to support their transition from the Early Years Foundation Stage to Key Stage One

-- A rich and secluded Forest School area where sessions take place for children in years one and two
+- A rich and secluded area in the trees where more specific outdoor learning can take place

 - The ‘Mystical Meadow’ which is a natural outdoor play area